asulyma/education-easy-app/readme.md

 Project Benefits:
 - Java Web Application based on Spring Boot (using MVC, Data, AOP, Security);
 - Systematized storage and access to teaching materials of academic disciplines.
 Under the materials should be considered concepts
   "course".
-Each course, in turn, is divided into "lectures";
+Each course is divide into "lectures";
-- Improved search engine for various criteria;
+- Improved search engine by difference criteria;
 - Caching engine for faster course search;
 - AOP functionality to send email notification;
-- Interactive creation of comments by users to each lecture;
+- Interactive comments creation by users to each lecture;
 - Uninterrupted communication between micro-services using Apache Kafka;
 - Improved project security using OAuth2 from a separate service;
-- Local Deploying via single Docker command;
 - Support Docker containers;
 - Swagger documentation;
 - Actuator support;
+- Local Deploying with the Docker technology via single MAVEN command;
+- Good coverage with integration tests and running them in single MAVEN command;
 - Ansible's playbooks to build and deploy application;
 - Jenkins' job for build and push docker image to DockerHub;
 - Jenkins' job for deploy application to AWS (Support RedHat and Debian OS).